alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 1. The URIs of the OpenID Provider's authorization, token and user endpoints.
 2. A client identifier uniquely identifying the Relying Party.
 3. The Relying Party's redirection URIs to which responses may be redirected.
+4. A client authentication mechanism and associated credentials.

 ## Authentication Request